flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 Visit our [Discord](https://discord.gg/boostora) for the Full and Working Source with Auth System

 ## Anticheat Features
-For the Anticheat Features you need to check the Source Code
+For the Anticheat Features you need to check the Source Code - the paid one have more

 ## Some Customer Bot Features
 - Clear Props / Vehicles / Peds / All Command